 Card games are one of the oldest surviving forms of entertainment.
 They are thought to originate from China, during the Tang dynasty around the 9th century AD.
 Through centuries of design and adaptation, playing cards remain a popular fixture in homes across the world.
 Of course, the 21st century ushered in online card games, including Judi Baccarat Online, online trading cards and more.
 We’re going to take a look at some horror movie themed card decks and games that every horror fan will want to add to their collections.
+It’s our True Top Five picks for the most impressive designs to be found on playing cards!

 Friday the 13th Playing Cards